albertogasparin/react-adone/docs/advanced/yield-scope.md

 );
 ```

 The power of `YieldScope` is that you can expand or reduce the scope at will, without requiring any change on the children.
-That means you can start with a localised scope and then if you need to access the same state elsewere you can just move `YieldScope` up in the tree (or make the scope global providing an `id`).
+That means you can start with a localised scope and then if you need to access the same state elsewhere you can just move `YieldScope` up in the tree (or make the scope global providing an `id`).